tomotools/tomotools/protocols/cryoCARE_split_reconstruction.md

 ## 0. Prerequisites

-* you have tomotools installed:
+* you have tomotools installed
 * during data acquisition, you saved and even amount of movie frames
 * the tilt-series frames were aligned with MotionCor2 and you saved the EVN/ODD splits
 * you reconstructed the MotionCor2'ed tilt-series (not the tilt-series which is created by SerialEM)